sailfishos/docs.sailfishos.org/Reference/Sailfish_OS_Cheat_Sheet/README.md

 devel-su -p vcardconverter contacts.vcf
 ```

-Export contacts stored in the phone memory to vCard
+Export contacts that are stored to the device internal memory to vCard
 ```nosh
 devel-su -p vcardconverter --export contacts.vcf
 ```